andy-davies/naked-table/README.md

 ## Basic Usage

-the first step in using the table is to simple define a placeholder Html element on your page with any unique id that you want, e.g:
+Setting up a naked table is super simple, and requires a just three simple steps.
+The first step in using the table is to simple define a placeholder Html element on your page with any unique id that you want, e.g:

 `
     <div id="tableTest"></div>